PRECISION, EXPERTISE,

 Another thing to consider with a DWI is the financial cost.
 For a simple first-offense DWI, the fine required by law must not exceed $1000.
 However, with a suspended imposition of sentence, there would be no fine.
 You would have to pay the costs of your other traffic tickets and any court fees.

 In addition, all Missouri DWI offenders must participate in the Substance Awareness Traffic Offender Program (SATOP), where they will be screened to determine the appropriate treatment they need.
-SATOP is compulsory for individuals that tested with an excessive blood alcohol concentration of over 0.08%, which is the legal limit for which they would be considered intoxicated.
+SATOP is compulsory for individuals who tested with an excessive blood alcohol concentration of over 0.08%, which is the legal limit for which they would be considered intoxicated.

 Even if you refused a breath test, your driver’s license would be suspended, and you would likely have to complete the program to reinstate it.
 SATOP assessment screening costs $375, including a $126 assessment screening fee and a $249 supplemental fee.
 Each SATOP program has its own cost, as follows: